St Ninian's High School, Giffnock

 St Ninian's High School is a six-year co-educational Roman Catholic state high school in Giffnock, East Renfrewshire, Scotland.
-The school, which opened in 1984, serves Giffnock, Clarkston, Thornliebank, Newton Mearns, Eaglesham, Netherlee, Waterfoot, Netherplace, Millhall and Busby in East Renfrewshire.
-The school roll was 1,714 as of September 2005, and the Head Teacher is Gerry O’Neil.
-The school's motto is "Floreat Iuventus" which translates as "Let youth Flourish".
+The school, which opened in 1984, serves Giffnock, Clarkston, Thornliebank, Newton Mearns, Eaglesham, Jackton, Netherlee, Waterfoot, Netherplace, Millhall and Busby in East Renfrewshire.
+The school roll was 1,714 as of September 2005, but has now risen to more than 2000 due to the schools academic success.
+The head teacher is Gerry O’Neil.
+The school's motto is "Floreat Iuventus" which translates as "Let youth flourish".

-Overview

-The school is often used as a 'test bed' for new systems or initiatives (due to its relative affluence and high exam pass rates).
-Examples include:

-First public-sector organisation to win the 'Quality Scotland' business excellence award;